Kerry Davis: Awards

 In 2022, Davis was inducted into the National Football Museum Hall of Fame.
 Davis received the Keith Alexander award, at the Football Black List event in April, 2024, for being a pioneer in women's football.

+She was made a Member of the Most Excellent Order of the British Empire for services to association football and diversity in sport in the 2026 New Year Honours.

 Personal life

 Davis was born in England to a Jamaican father and English mother.
 After returning from Italy Davis worked in a sports shop in Stoke-on-Trent.